-1) Quasi Equity: These have fixed maturity accounts as specified in the term of the contract, based on the Mudaraba or Wakala contracts and are automatically renewable for the same periods unless notified to the contrary in writing by the account holder.
+Quasi Equity includes fixed maturity accounts as specified in the term of the contract, based on the Mudaraba or Wakala contracts and are automatically renewable for the same periods unless notified to the contrary in writing by the account holder.
 Quasi equity call / savings accounts are valid for an unlimited period.
 In all cases, the quasi equity accounts receive a proportion of the profit as determined by the Bank, or bear a share of loss based on the results of the financial year.